Dr Mari Miyamoto

 BA (Yamaguchi), MA (Kyoto), PhD (Kyoto)

-Mari Miyamoto is a Newton International Fellow working at the SOAS South Asia Institute.
+Mari Miyamoto was a Newton International Fellow working at the SOAS South Asia Institute from April 2014-March 2016.
 She has analysed divers processes of cultural interpretations of global political issues such as "democracy" as well as “environmental conservation” in people's everyday lives.
 Her current interest lies in plural interpretations of “secularism” and religious integration in Bhutan as a multireligious society in the Himalaya.

 She obtained her Ph.D from Kyoto University in the field of political anthropology working on cultural politics of environmentalism in contemporary Bhutan for which she did intensive ethnographical fieldwork in Bhutan.